 - R (on the application of Good Law Project) v Secretary of State for Health and Social Care EWHC 46 (TCC)

 - Department for Infrastructure v Northstone (NI) Ltd NICA 23

 - Circle Nottingham Ltd v NHS Rushcliffe CCG EWHC 2358 (TCC)

 - FP McCann v Department for Regional Development (NI) – numerous judgments establishing a final amount of damages due for breach of procurement law obligations

 Michael advises not only parties in the UK, Ireland and other Member States.
 He is actively involved with purchasers at all levels of government, utilities and a broad range of private and third sector clients.
-He has advised on many procurements involving EU institutions.
-Beyond the EU he has also been involved in in advising on recent procurement issues in Hong Kong and Singapore as well as matters involving international organisations.
+He has advised on many procurements involving European institutions.
+Beyond Europe he has also been involved in in advising on recent procurement issues in Hong Kong and Singapore as well as matters involving international organisations.

 As investments involving the delivery of public services and utilities have become increasingly subject to inward supply or investment in many countries, Michael has become ever more closely involved in issues regarding the treaties and agreements governing these relationships.
 He is often involved in advising during the period of negotiation in advising parties likely to be affected by these arrangements and he has become increasingly involved in the ensuing disputes.